 One of my favourite things about crochet is how flexible it is.
 I get a huge kick out of seeing the different versions of dolls that creators all around the world make – whether they make adjustments, use different materials or simply have a different style, each creator puts their own spin on the same pattern to create a unique end product.
+Today we’re going to learn how to resize amigurumi patterns by either scaling them up or down!

 Typically, I make my amigurumi projects using 8ply (basically DK) yarn that’s most commonly available in Australia, with a 3.00mm crochet hook.
 The original grey Totoro below was made with those materials, as well as a pair of 10mm safety eyes.

-Making a pattern larger
+Scale a pattern to be larger

 One day I thought to myself, wow, Totoro is such a perfect round shape, excellent for hugging.
 If only this crochet doll was a little bit bigger!
 Luckily, this is a problem I can easily solve.